Match Group: 2019–present

-In January 2019, Match Group partnered with media brand Betches to launch a dating app, called Ship, that allowed users to help their friends pick out potential dates.
+In January 2019, Match Group partnered with media brand Betches to launch a dating app, called Ship, which allowed users to help their friends pick out potential dates.

 In August 2019, the company acquired Harmonica, an Egyptian online dating service.

 In January 2020, Match Group announced an investment and partnership with safety platform Noonlight.
 The partnership incorporated new safety tools in Match Group's products, including emergency assistance, location tracking and photo verification.

-In January 2020, Mandy Ginsberg stepped down as chief executive officer due to personal reasons.
+In January 2020, Mandy Ginsberg stepped down as chief executive officer for personal reasons.
 Shar Dubey, then President of Match Group, became the CEO of the company effective March 1, 2020.

 In March 2020, Match Group became the first tech company to support Earn It Act of 2020, a bipartisan bill with the support of President Trump to combat online child sexual exploitation but widely criticized for its predicted negative impact on privacy and computer security.

 In July 2020, the company completed the separation from IAC.
 The separation was the largest ever for IAC, as Match Group then had a market capitalization of $30 billion.
-After the separation, four new members joins Match Group's board of directors: Stephen Baily, Melissa Brenner, Ryan Reynolds and Wendi Murdoch.
+After the separation, four new members joined Match Group's board of directors: Stephen Baily, Melissa Brenner, Ryan Reynolds and Wendi Murdoch.

 In August 2020, amidst the COVID-19 pandemic, Match Group reported growing profit and revenue and surpassed 10 million subscribers across its portfolio.

-In September 2020, Match Group joined others companies like Spotify and Epic Games to form the Coalition for App Fairness.
-The purpose is to combat Apple over its app store policies.
+In September 2020, Match Group, Spotify, and Epic Games co-founded the Coalition for App Fairness, contesting Apple’s App Store and Google’s Play store policies.
+Chiefly, they contested what they characterized as anticompetitive policies, as well as high “app taxes” on sales of developers’ apps.

 In February 2021, Match Group announced that it would be acquiring Korea-based social network company Hyperconnect for $1.73 billion in both cash and stock.
 This deal is reportedly Match Group's largest acquisition to date.

 Also in February 2021, Match Group took legal action against dating app Muzmatch, the online Muslim dating app, calling the app a "Tinder Clone".
 The Match Group won the legal battle in London courts in April 2022.

 In April 2022, Shar Dubey stepped down from her position as CEO while remaining on the board of directors.
-Bernard Kim, the former president of Zynga, became CEO effective from May 31st, 2022.
+Bernard Kim, the former president of Zynga, became CEO effective from May 31, 2022.
+On February 4, 2025, the Match Group Board of Directors announced that Spencer Rascoff had been named CEO, effective immediately, with Bernard Kim stepping down as CEO and as a member of the Board.

 In July 2022, Match Group acquired The League, a members-only dating app, for an undisclosed sum.